What Is Eating Disorder Therapy

 Luxury Eating Disorder Therapy

-Virtue Recovery combines clinical expertise with a serene, healing environment.
-Our clients benefit from luxury accommodations, chef-prepared meals, and a variety of holistic therapies designed to restore balance to body and mind.
+Virtue Recovery combines clinical expertise with a serene, healing environment where clients can focus fully on recovery.
+Our luxury facilities offer private accommodations, chef-prepared meals, and comfortable spaces that promote peace of mind and physical restoration.

 9230 Corbett-12_1

-Our Las Vegas Luxury Inpatient Eating Disorder Treatment Center
+Our Las Vegas Luxury Inpatient Eating Disorder Therapy Center

 Our inpatient program in Las Vegas provides 24/7 support for individuals needing intensive therapy.
 Clients receive daily individual and group sessions, nutritional counseling, and full-time support from a multidisciplinary care team.